 Safety & security: Safety/security window tint is designed to protect your home from intrusion, accidents, and natural disasters.
 These films range from $8-16/sq ft.
 Security attachment systems cost an extra $2-5/LFT.

 Bullet resistant: Bullet resistant window systems alter glass at the molecular level to make it stronger and more resistant to shattering.
 This product averages around $125/sq ft.

-Decorative or frosted film: Decorative or frosted film can be used for adding privacy or decor to the interior or exterior of your home.
+Decorative or frosted film: Decorative or frosted films can be used for adding privacy or decoration to the interior or exterior of your home.
 Decorative films range from $6-12/sq ft.

 The “Real” Cost of Window Film

-Our owner, Martin Faith, recently had an encounter with a client during which the cost of window film was discussed.
+Our owner, Martin Faith, recently had an encounter with a client about the cost of window film.
 You can read his story here:

-“I got a call from an existing client asking us to come out and install some more of our “Free window film” I was confused but he insisted that we did the west side of the house and he got it for free and he sounded really happy.
-After an awkward silence on my end he eventually he said.
-“When Mike came to my home in 2012 I asked him how much I could save on my energy bills.
+“I got a call from an existing client asking us to come out and install some more of our ‘free window film.’
+I was confused, but he insisted that we did the west side of the house, and he got it for free, and he sounded really happy.
+After an awkward silence on my end, he eventually said, ‘When Mike came to my home in 2012, I asked him how much I could save on my energy bills.
 He told me most people pay the film back in 3-5 years.
 So I got out my old bills for the previous 12 months and wrote down how much I spent each month.
-Then for the past 3 years or so I’ve been keeping track of how much I save each month and as of last month I have now saved the same amount as I paid you guys for the film.
-So there you have it.
-The next time someone asks me how much does window film cost all I have to say is “It’s Free!”
+Then for the past three years or so I’ve been keeping track of how much I save each month, and as of last month, I have now saved the same amount as I paid you guys for the film.
+So there you have it!
+The next time someone asks me how much window film costs, all I have to say is ‘It’s free!'”